roberttwomey/nosc-toolkit/readme.md

 ### Capture from Muse EEG

-Pair the Muse with your computer, wear the device, and start the oustream software.
+Pair the Muse with your computer, wear the device, and start the outstream software.

 In a command prompt, run: [muse/StreamMuse.bat](muse/StreamMuse.bat)